intel/nauta/docs/installation-and-configuration/README.md

 5. Run the installation script (see [Installation Process](./Installation_Process/IP.md) for more information).

-This process does the following:

-- Creates a Kubernetes cluster, all the Docker files you need to run Tensorflow*, Jupyter*, Tensorboard, and Horovod*.

-- Installs the Nauta server-side application on your new Kubernetes cluster, and starts the system running.

-Completing all of the above takes some time.
-We are working on streamlining the process.

 # Document Flow

 This guide consists of the following main topics, in order: